jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 work without explicit authorization.
 Source: Upstream Security
 38
- 2024 Upstream Security Ltd. All Rights Reserved
-There is a major difference between automotive black hat attacks and IT black hat attacks, regarding the consequences and impact of their actions.
+© 2024 Upstream Security Ltd. All Rights Reserved There is a major difference between automotive black hat attacks and IT black hat attacks, regarding the consequences and impact of their actions.
-Automotive black hat attackswhich are closely aligned with cyber attacks on critical OT infrastructure, such as health, energy, and governmental facilitiesresult in not only disruption of services and financial losses, but also potential for safety hazards and loss of lives.
+Automotive black hat attacks—which are closely aligned with cyber attacks on critical OT infrastructure, such as health, energy, and governmental facilities—result in not only disruption of services and financial losses, but also potential for safety hazards and loss of lives.
-In September 2023, a leading US\-based trucking and fleet management solutions provider experienced a ransomware attack that resulted in customers being unable to electronically log their on\-road hoursas required by federal regulationsor track their transported inventory.69 In response, the company hired external cybersecurity experts to investigate and applied for a waiver from the US Federal Motor Carrier Safety Administration to allow truckers to use paper logs until service was restored.70
+In September 2023, a leading US\-based trucking and fleet management solutions provider experienced a ransomware attack that resulted in customers being unable to electronically log their on\-road hours—as required by federal regulations—or track their transported inventory.69 In response, the company hired external cybersecurity experts to investigate and applied for a waiver from the US Federal Motor Carrier Safety Administration to allow truckers to use paper logs until ‌ service was restored.70
-In June 2023, a Korean OEM's in\-vehicle infotainment system was hacked after it issued a security update.71 In a previous attack, the same hacker gained root access to the Linux\-based system via the engineering menu and firmware image manipulationenabling him to run custom applications.
+In June 2023, a Korean OEM's in\-vehicle infotainment system was hacked after it issued a security update.71 In a previous attack, the same hacker gained root access to the Linux\-based system via the engineering menu and firmware image manipulation—enabling him to run custom applications.
 The OEM responded by releasing a new firmware image and removing the old firmware images.
-The OEM engineers also used a private key to sign firmware images, but didn't ensure the updater always verified the signature, which allowed the attacker to gain root access and install unsigned codeagain.72 In December 2023, researchers reported that a fleet management software vendor ignored a dangerous telematics gateway vulnerability that had been reported in April 2023\.
-This vulnerability poses a significant risk, since hackers may be able to target the backend infrastructure to manipulate and shut down entire fleetsimpacting tens of thousands of vehicles.
+The OEM engineers also used a private key to sign firmware images, but didn't ensure the updater always verified the signature, which allowed the attacker to gain root access and install unsigned code—again.72 In December 2023, researchers reported that a fleet management software vendor ignored a dangerous telematics gateway vulnerability that had been reported in April 2023\.
+This vulnerability poses a significant risk, since hackers may be able to target the backend infrastructure to manipulate and shut down entire fleets—impacting tens of thousands of vehicles.
 It is unclear to what extent these gateways were used, but the vendor is tracking over 119,000 vehicles in over 49 countries.
 There have been no known exploits of the vulnerability.73